Open Quantum Symmetric Simple Exclusion Process

 As a consequence, the SSEP generating function for the occupation number fluctuations can be identified with the statistical average of the generating function of quantum expectations of the number operators, \beq \nonumber \langle e^{\sum_j a_j \mathfrak{n}_j}\rangle_\mathrm{ssep} = \mathrm{Tr}\big( \bar \rho\, e^{\sum_i a_i \hat n_i}\big) = \Big[ \mathrm{Tr}\big( \rho\, e^{\sum_i a_i \hat n_i}\big)\Big] , \eeq with $\hat n_i=c^\dag_ic_i$.
 It can be computed using Wick's theorem, so that the SSEP cumulants read \beq \vev{\mathfrak{n}_{j_1}\cdots \mathfrak{n}_{j_N}}^c_\mathrm{ssep}= \frac{(-)^{N-1}}{L^{N-1}} \sum_\sigma f_N^\sigma({\bm x}) +O(L^{-N}) , \eeq with $x_k=j_k/L$ all distinct.
 The sum is over permutations $\sigma$ modulo cyclic permutations.
 (See Supplementary Material).
 The expectations (\ref{eq:Q-loop}) of the matrix of quantum two-point expectations cannot be reconstructed from the SSEP expectations (for $N\geq4$) because the latter are symmetric under permutations and hence only involve the sum of the sectors.

-{\bf {Discussion}.--} We have introduced a quantum extension of the symmetric simple exclusion process (SSEP) and outlined how to solve it exactly by characterising its invariant measure and computing the large deviation function of the matrix of quantum two-point expectations.
-The quantum SSEP is a simple, if not the simplest, model coding for diffusive behaviour of quantum operators, including fluctuations, in a many body fermionic systems.
-In mean, it reduces to the classical SSEP in the sense that the statistical averages of the quantum expectations of the number operators coincide with those of the classical SSEP.
+{\bf {Discussion}.--} We have introduced a quantum extension of the SSEP and outlined how to solve it exactly by characterising its invariant measure and computing the large deviation function of the matrix of quantum two-point expectations.
+The quantum SSEP is a simple, if not the simplest, model coding for diffusive behaviour of quantum operators in a many body fermionic systems.
+In mean, it reduces to the classical SSEP so that the statistical averages of the quantum expectations of the number operators coincide with those of the classical SSEP.